crearis/crearis.js/readme.md

 The project starts by creating a reference-implementation to connect about 15 organisations and freelancers in the field of 'Theaterpädagogik', mainly located in Bavaria/Germany.

 ### Vision and core technical idea
 In short Crearis wants to enable open-source-like cooperation in the fields of creative work: A network of distributed content, decentralized projects and events, connected both regionally (in-person-events) and thematically (virtual communities).
+Crearis helps the participants of the network to (re)build  their websites based on modern standards:
+- coded in vue3-nuxt3

+- clients designed with tailwind (website-focussed) and vuetify (mobile-focussed)

-Crearis helps the participants of the network to (re)build  their websites based on modern standards: It is coded in vue3-nuxt3.
-It implements web3-style-logic to surface distributed and decentralized content on multiple websites ('web3' mainly in the terms of decentralization, collective organization.
+- implementing web3-style-logic to surface distributed and decentralized content on multiple websites ('web3' mainly in the terms of decentralization, collective organization.
 Not as a reference to a certain blockchain-technology.
 Not as a reference to some sort of 'big money scheme').

 ### technical idea
 At the core Crearis runs a markdown-processor which is able to integrate and render distributed sources within the user-browser.
 Each node of the network-of-websites renders a static version, which represents a localized view on the distributed data.
 This is for instance the home-page of an organisation, that is participating in the network and houses creative events and serves the data for those events.